Rayalou/Git-Exercise/README.md

-This code is for running the Sorting String program
+This code is for running the Sorting Integer program